 Protecting America's Veterans

-Oregon Department of Veterans’ Affairs (USDVA) Conservatorship Program serves veterans, their surviving spouses, minor children or helpless adult children of veterans, and dependent parents.
+Oregon Department of Veterans’ Affairs (ODVA) Conservatorship Program serves veterans, their surviving spouses, minor children or helpless adult children of veterans, and dependent parents.

 ODVA’s Trust Officers are experts in Oregon Laws and Administrative Rules and USDVA law and regulation.
 Whenever possible they work closely with interested family members in planning for the welfare and best interest of the veteran, their spouse or dependent.